 A counter to this method is that the nurse or intern is still taking notes rather than seeing a patient or performing another necessary task.
 Dictation services, though useful, are not always accurate and must be looked over before the information is entered into an EHR system or other note-taking platform.
 Alternatively, patients could take some responsibility over data entry.
 Before a visit, patients could enter basic information through a patient portal—such as recent symptoms, reason for visit, progress in treatment, etc. Nurses and physicians would only have to confirm this data during the visit rather than taking time to record everything during or after the appointment.

-The best way to find a solution to the roadblocks providers face is to spend time in the field, witnessing firsthand where physicians are being inhibited.
+The best way to find a solution to the roadblocks providers face is to spend time in the field, witnessing where physicians are being inhibited.
 Seeing providers work first-hand offers more context than written testimonies or statistics.
 Are there any tasks that could be automated or done by an intern rather than a physician?
 Is communication clear and timely?
 Could the office be organized in a more efficient manner?
 These are all questions that can be more easily addressed in-person than through a survey or written communication.

 Providers should also be aware of the information they are collecting and why the data is significant.
 In order to properly manage population health, a practice should have a clear goal in place so physicians aren’t wasting time gathering and analyzing irrelevant data.
 Similarly, the technology in place should serve a clear and useful purpose.
-If technology more difficult to use than it’s worth, consider an alternative.
+If technology is more difficult to use than it’s worth, consider an alternative.
 If desktops are time-consuming—with providers logging in and out continuously—consider using tablets that providers carry with them.
 It’s easier to engage with a patient while using a tablet than a desktop, and has the added bonus of built-in voice recording and dictation applications.

 Because data collection—for population health management, CMS reporting, or other reasons—can be overwhelming, it is essential to keep providers engaged to reduce the risk of burnout.
 The normalization of data collection and review makes it easier for nurses and physicians to integrate the tasks into their daily routines.
 Regular data collection also facilitates performance tracking and procedure analytics, ensuring that all care providers remain on-track with their goals and are held accountable for patient care.